octodns/octodns-dyn/README.md

 providers:
   dyn:
     class: octodns_dyn.DynProvider
-    # TODO
+    # Your dynect customer name (required)
+    customer: env/DYN_CUSTOMER
+    # Your dynect username (required)
+    username: env/DYN_USERNAME
+    # Your dynect password (required)
+    password: env/DYN_PASSWORD
+    # Whether or not to support TrafficDirectors and enable GeoDNS
+    # (optional, default is false)
+    #traffic_directors_enabled: true
 ```

+Note: due to the way dyn.tm.session.DynectSession is managing things we can only really have a single DynProvider configured.
+When you create a DynectSession it's stored in a thread-local singleton.
+You don't invoke methods on this session or a client that holds on to it.
+The client libraries grab their per-thread session by accessing the singleton through DynectSession.get_session().
+That fundamentally doesn't support having more than one account active at a time.
+See DynProvider._check_dyn_sess for some related bits.

 ### Support Information

 #### Records

-TODO: All octoDNS record types are supported.
+All octoDNS record types are supported.

 #### Dynamic

-TODO: DynProvider does not support dynamic records.
+DynProvider does not support dynamic records.

 ### Developement

 See the [/script/](/script/) directory for some tools to help with the development process.
 They generally follow the [Script to rule them all](https://github.com/github/scripts-to-rule-them-all) pattern.
 Most useful is `./script/bootstrap` which will create a venv and install both the runtime and development related requirements.
 It will also hook up a pre-commit hook that covers most of what's run by CI.

-TODO: any provider specific setup, a docker compose to run things locally etc?